 While Pinterest is good for driving traffic to your site, LinkedIn is reported as the top social network for generating leads and email signups.

 It’s very easy to spread out too thin on every social media platform in an effort to be everywhere.

-All we need to do is identify one social media platform that is thriving and jump into it.
+All we need to do is identify one platform that is thriving, execute your social media marketing strategy and jump into it.

-How To Use Pinterest Social Media Marketing Blueprint To Grow Your Audience
+Social Media Marketing Strategy For Pinterest to Grow Your Audience

 Pinterest is one platform that allows you to reach people that are not your followers.
 The more group boards you join and pin to consistently, the more Pinterest rewards you by increasing your monthly viewers and engagements.